UPB-FILS-AM-FR/am-projet-ralucZ/README.md

 | Enclosure | Protective housing for the project
 | Header Pins	| Male or female connectors for wiring
 | LEDs | Indicating different humidity levels (for ITU)
-| Addressable LEDs | Provide a wider range of colors for the ITU and AQ
+| Addressable LEDs (Neopixel) | Provide a wider range of colors for the ITU and AQ

 ### Libraries